 Disbursed financial aid fund/s will be adjusted (cancelled or reduced) in order to eliminate the overaward.
 Adjustments will require students to return refunds (full or partial) issued to students and may result to obligations, if not paid.

 Please review your account on a regular basis and pay all remaining charges once your financial aid has been refunded.
 Go to student center and under "finances" tab, select "account inquiry" or visit Frequently Asked Questions (FAQ) to get information on how to access student account.
-Contact the Bursar's Office at firstname.lastname@example.org or 415-338 3925 if you have questions.
+Contact the Bursar's Office by submitting a service ticket or calling (415) 338-1281 if you have questions.

 Direct Deposit begins a week before the semester begins